ttab/elephant-repository/README.md

 All changes to a document are emitted on the eventlog, accessed through `Documents.Eventlog`.
 Changes can be:

 * a new document version
-* anew document status
+* a new document status
 * updated ACL entries
 * a document delete

 This eventlog can be used by other applications to act on changes in the repository.

+### Server-Sent Events (SSE)

+The repository exposes an SSE endpoint at `/sse` for real-time event streaming.
+It maintains a 200-event replay buffer so that clients that reconnect can catch up on missed events.
+Clients can filter events by topic using the standard SSE `Last-Event-ID` header for resumption.

+SSE can be disabled with `--no-sse` / `NO_SSE`.

+### WebSocket

+A WebSocket API is available at `/websocket/:token` for per-user rate-limited document streaming.
+Clients authenticate using JWT socket tokens.
+The WebSocket API supports subscribing to specific documents and receiving real-time updates.

+WebSocket support can be disabled with `--no-websocket` / `NO_WEBSOCKET`.

 ### Event sink

-The repository also has the concept of event sinks where enriched events can be posted to an event sink (right now only we only support AWS EventBridge as a sink).
+The repository also has the concept of event sinks where enriched events can be posted to an event sink (right now we only support AWS EventBridge as a sink).

-The purpose of the enriched events is to allow the constructions of event-based architectures where f.ex. a Lambda function could subscribe to published articles with a specific category.
-This let's you avoid situations where a lot of systems load unnecessary just to determine if an event should be handled.
+The purpose of the enriched events is to allow the construction of event-based architectures where f.ex. a Lambda function could subscribe to published articles with a specific category.
+This lets you avoid situations where a lot of systems load unnecessarily just to determine if an event should be handled.

-TODO: link to more documentation of enriched format.
+## Document metrics

+The repository has a `Metrics` Twirp service for storing and retrieving custom document-level metrics.
+These are distinct from the operational Prometheus metrics (see [Observability](#observability)).
+Document metrics support different aggregation modes (replace, increment) and can be used for tracking things like character counts.
+A built-in character counter is enabled by default (disable with `--no-charcounter` / `NO_CHARCOUNTER`).

+## Partial document fetching

+The `Documents.Get` and `Documents.GetMeta` API calls support a `Subset` field for extracting specific parts of a document using subset expressions.
+This allows clients to request only the data they need rather than fetching entire documents.

-## Metrics
+## Observability

 Prometheus metrics and PPROF debugging endpoints are exposed on port 1081 at "/metrics" and "/debug/pprof/".